 Oct 22, 2018

-Kellogg Director and Harvard Professor Scott Mainwaring and PhD candidate Luis Schenoni published a new article in The Washington Post about the last-round presidential elections in Brazil.
+Kellogg Director and Harvard Professor Scott Mainwaring and PhD candidate Luis Schenoni (political science) published a new article in The Washington Post about the last-round presidential elections in Brazil.